EUDAT-B2SHARE/b2share/README.md

    You can now go on the host machine to `http://localhost:4000` and the  b2share/invenio site should show up.

+If you need to stop the server you can restart b2share with the `inveniomanage runserver -d -r` command, as described below.

+### Other

-4. if needed: ON THE GUEST VM: If you want to restart the server and run it again:
+- If you want to restart the server and run it again:
    ```
    $ source ~/.bashrc
    $ workon b2share